 The structural limits of the export model

-Massive overcapacity as a structural problem
+Massive overcapacities as a structural problem

-Weak domestic demand as Achilles heel
+Weak domestic demand as the Achilles' heel

-In June 2024, the private household deposits achieved a record of around 147 trillion Yuan (around 18.6 trillion euros).
-In the first half of the year, Chinese households also paid 9.3 trillion yuan (EUR 1.17 trillion) to their savings accounts.
-However, this money does not flow into consumption, but is obtained or used for premature repayment of loans.
+Household savings reached a record high of approximately 147 trillion yuan (about 18.6 trillion euros) in June 2024.
+In the first half of the year, Chinese households deposited an additional 9.3 trillion yuan (1.17 trillion euros) into their savings accounts.
+However, this money is not being spent on consumption but is being hoarded or used for the early repayment of loans.

 Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition